builduilabs/tailwind-mastery/06-building-a-hoverable-server-selector-with-svg/README.md

-# Building a Hoverable Server Selector With SVG
+# Building an server selector with SVGs

 SVGs are easy to style directly using Tailwind's utility classes.
 Using the inspector tool, we are going to learn how to take an SVG from the Discord app, color it, and modify its properties on hover.